franciscovillaescusa/Quijote-simulations/docs/source/mg.rst

    -3\times10^{-4} & \leq f_{R0} \leq & 0

-Each of those 2048 simulations have a different initial random seed.
+Each of those 2048 simulations have a different initial random seed and follows the evolution of :math:`512^3` dark matter plus :math:`512^3` neutrinos in a periodic cosmological volume of :math:`(1000~{\rm Mpc}/h)^3`.
 The initial conditions have been generated using the Zel'dovich approximation at :math:`z=127` and the simulations have been run with the appropiate Hubble function :math:`H(z)`.
 We have saved 5 snapshots, at redshifts 0, 0.5, 1, 2, and 3.
 For each simulation we saved FoF and Rockstar halo catalogs.

 The movie below shows an example of these simulations and its comparison with :math:`\Lambda {\rm CDM}`: